 - whether a user has your site in its bookmarks

 Unfortunately, it’s not that simple.
-And as Moz’s Gianluca Fiorelli points out, the famous 200 number is mythical.
+Moz’s Gianluca Fiorelli points out that the famous 200 number is mythical.
 Repetition, deviation and plain untruths in the most popular lists of ranking factors (and a click-baity need to reach the magic 200) make such lists unreliable.
-And, it has to be pointed out, a huge factor in ranking is which device a searcher is using (phone, tablet, PC, different browsers etc.), and what their location is, and site builders have no control over that.
+And a huge factor in ranking is which device a searcher is using, and what their location is.
+Site builders have no control over that.

 There are definitely a lot